crowdin/crowdin-script-editor/README.md

-Script Editor is an open source development debugging tool for Crowdin custom QA checks.
+Crowdin Script Editor is an open source development and debugging tool for Crowdin custom QA checks.

 ## What can Script Editor do?
 * Start quickly with sample QA checks